AtakanTurgut/BuildCalculatorREACT/README.md

-# BuildCalculator
-Build a Calculator using React.
+# Build a Calculator using React.
 ![](pictures/calculatorSS.PNG)